 The Best Electric Blanket On A Budget

 On the other hand, you might be looking for a budget option instead.
 Fortunately, you can still get a high-quality blanket without spending a fortune: Try the Sunbeam Microplush Heated Throw.
-Since it’s a “throw,” not a blanket, it costs an affordable $40 to $50.
-However, you’ll find that it’s still big enough for many beds, and Amazon reviewers give it four stars.
+It is a “throw,” not a blanket.
+However, you’ll find that it’s still big enough for many beds.

 Even though this costs more than an ordinary blanket, it will still help you save on your home heating costs.
 It has three settings plus a three-hour automatic shut-off feature.
 It also senses your body heat and makes adjustments to keep the temperature consistent.

 The polyester microplush fabric holds up well to washing machines and dryers, and consumers have noted that this blanket heats up fast.
 However, the controls and connector are on the middle edge of the blanket, so it can be awkward to plug in.

 If you’re shopping for a king-sized electric blanket, you may have a hard time finding one (or at least, one that’s affordable).
 Give the Biddeford MicroPlush Sherpa Electric Heated Blanket a try.

 You can also get this blanket in twin, full, and queen sizes, so it’ll fit any size bed.
 Many reviewers love the customizable controls, as the two controllers can have different heat settings.
 This blanket also comes in nine color choices.

 Like many of our other top picks, it has 10 heat settings and a 10-hour auto shut-off.
 Not only is it machine washable, but it also has a five-year warranty.

 Best Electric Blanket That's Environmentally Friendly